mawebcoder/laravel-elasticsearch/README.md

 ```

 # ORM
-This package works based on the ORM Database design to induce a more comfortable use experience in using elasticsearch.
+This package has added ``ORM`` functionality to make it easier to work with documentation, just like what we see in Laravel.We will get to know more as we go forward.Let's dive into it

 # Models
-To communicate with Elasticsearch, we need a model for each index.To create a model:
+to be able to have a more effective relationship with our documents, we need to have a model for each index.
+Models similar to what we see in Laravel greatly simplify the work of communicating with the database.

+In order to create a Model:

-``php artisan elastic:make-model <model-name>``
+`php artisan elastic:make-model <model-name>`

 By default, your models base path is in ``app/Elasticsearch/Models`` directory, But you can  define your own base path  in ``config/elasticsearch.php`` file.

-Then you need to return your index name in ``getIndex`` method :
+All your models must inherit from the `BaseElasticsearchModel` class.
+This class is an abstract class that enforce you to implement the `getIndex` method that returns the index name of this model.

 ```
 public function getIndex():string